![]() |

 | #0429 "Moose - Back Pond Hookie" Oils on stretched canvas, 18 X 24 Started February 14th, 1999. |

 My daughter, Janice, started to play hockey in the later years of high school and continued this at Trent University.
 The inter-mural university hockey league had only a few girls, with Janice being one of them.
-She played defense and although she is one of the smaller players, the other teams have learned not to be too rough, as her co-defense man was big and very protective.
+She played defense and although she is one of the smaller players, the other teams have learned not to be too rough, as her co-defence-man was big and very protective.

 The Trent University team she played on was called "Road Kill".
 The players all had nicknames based on common animals found along the sides of the roads.
 Janice always had a fascination with moose, perhaps stemming from the way I talk about animals or a close encounter of the moose kind I had in Alberta many years ago.
 Regardless, her name was "Moose" on this team, which is quite a contrast from her feminine stature.
+Her partner on defence used the moniker "Rigor Mortis".

 For this and much more art, the Collections.
 Here is the new Wet Paint Collection.
 Thank you for reading, and stay well!